pikers/piker/README.rst

 It tries to use as much bleeding edge tech as possible including (but not limited to):

 - Python 3.7+ for glue and business logic
-- trio_ for async
+- trio_ and asyncio_ for async
 - tractor_ as the underlying actor model
-- marketstore_ for historical data persistence and sharing
+- marketstore_ for historical and real-time tick data persistence and sharing
+- techtonicdb_ for L2 book storage
 - Qt_ for pristine high performance UIs

 .. |travis| image:: https://img.shields.io/travis/pikers/piker/master.svg